 - Market Development – One of the more common growth strategies selected by many a mature entrepreneur is to expand existing products into new markets.
 It makes sense.
 Once you’ve proven your business offering in one market, your acquired knowledge and skill can potentially support growth in a new market.
 The new market may be industry-related or geographical.
 This type of transition doesn’t happen without proper planning, however.
 A keen understanding of the new markets — and its competitors — is important if you’re going to make head way.

-- Product Development – Probably one of the most comfortable strategies for entrepreneurs, introducing new products into existing market, mirrors the market development strategy.
-It requires a keen eye and detailed-attention paid to the ever-changing needs of your clients to ascertain what innovation they are ready to adopt.
+- Product Development – Probably one of the most comfortable strategies for entrepreneurs is introducing new products into existing market.
+This is commonly called the product development strategy and mirrors the market development strategy.
+It requires a keen eye and detailed-attention to pay attention to the ever-changing needs of your clients to figure out what innovation they are ready to adopt.
 Even if it appears to be an easier strategy to implement, it doesn’t come without challenges.
 New business skills and continual tweaking are needed until success is achieved.

 On Strategy does a nice job of poking the brain cells with their product development strategy teaser.
 Here are a few ways to extend your current offering:

 - Modify (change color, motion, sound, odor, form, shape)